Ezequiel Tovar Player Props: Rockies vs. Guardians

 Ezequiel Tovar At The Plate

-- In 11 of 20 games this year (55.0%), Tovar has reached via hit, and that includes multiple hits twice.
+- In 12 of 21 games this year (57.1%), Tovar has reached base via hit, and that includes multiple hits twice.

-- In 20 games played this season, he has not hit a home run.
+- He has not hit a home run in his 21 games this year.

-- Tovar has driven in a run in five games this year (25.0%), but has had no multiple-RBI games.
+- In six games this season, Tovar has picked up an RBI, with more than one RBI once.

-- He has scored in six games this year (30.0%), but has had no multi-run games.
+- He has scored in seven games this year (33.3%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.